msillano/tuyaDAEMON/tuyaDAEMON/README.md

    Optional, requires the  _'Connection module'_.
  - _Extra flow_: ["siren mirror"](extra/siren%20mirror/), a `'mirror' device` study case.
  - _Extra flow_: ["test devices"](extra/test%20devices) with some examples of device tests
- - _Extra flow_: ["tuyapiTRIGGER-minimal"](extra/tuyaTRIGGER%20for%20node-red%20users),  downsizing of TuyaTIGGER, adds one-way remote and voice control to node-red.
+ - _Extra flow_: ["tuyaTRIGGER-minimal"](extra/tuyaTRIGGER%20for%20node-red%20users),  downsizing of TuyaTIGGER, adds one-way remote and voice control to node-red.
 Use it alone, not for home automation.

 ### configuration

-In addition to usual configuration requirements for the nodes `mySQL` and `tuya-smart-device`:
+In addition to usual configuration requirements for the `mySQL` and your `tuya-smart-device` nodes:

 1) _CORE_ includes `global.alldevices`, a big JSON structure with all required information on `real/virtual/fake` devices, that control the _CORE_ behavior on a device/dps basis.
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
     - you can edit it directly using the _'alldevices'_ config node.